JeffDeCola/catch-microservice/README.md

 he assumes he's been kicked and starts to go through his friends list to ask if he can join the game as a new kid.

+## TESTED, BUILT & PUSHED TO DOCKERHUB USING CONCOURSE

+To automate the build and deployment of the `hello-go` docker image, a concourse pipeline will,

+* Update github webpage.
+* Unit test.
+* Build the docker image.
+* Push the docker image to DockerHub.

 ![IMAGE - catch-microservice concourse ci pipeline - IMAGE](docs/pics/catch-microservice-pipeline.jpg)

 As seen in the pipeline diagram, the _resource-dump-to-dockerhub_ uses